 For 28 years I believed that I had treatment-resistant bi-polar depression.
 I believed that there was something intrinsically wrong with me.
 I always believed that I was defective, weak, with a bio-chemical deficiency that couldn’t be cured or changed.
+That was what I had been told.
 I’d been assessed by numerous medical professionals, I’d seen general practitioners, psychiatrists and behavioural therapists, I’d undergone electro-convulsive treatment and I’d swallowed a great many prescribed drugs.
 The overwhelming feelings of worthlessness, hopelessness, shame and guilt always, at some point, returned.

 In utter desperation, I tried to find a local practicing hypnotherapist.
 Frankly, you get to the stage where you will try pretty much anything if there is even the tiniest shred of hope that it may help you.
 I spoke to a woman who seemed professional enough yet kept questioning me about my childhood.
 I grew quite irritated with her.
 The issue was NOT my admittedly unusual, but nonetheless happy, childhood but my on-going, relentless depression.
 As I couldn’t seem to make her grasp this, she refused to give me an appointment.

 Fast forward through the next month of ongoing difficulties at university and a disastrous stay with my sister and I was back in my tiny apartment, incredibly lonely and horrendously depressed.
 I have been aware for a long time that there is something very wrong with my relationship with my sister, but as she is the only family member I have in my life, I have always been desperate for any crumbs of affection from her.
 For the first time ever, someone else acknowledged how fearful I am of displeasing her, and that her behaviour is not okay.